How to Become a Nurse Practitioner

 A nurse practitioner (NP) is an advanced practice registered nurse who provides health care services similar to those of a physician.
 NPs may choose to specialize in family, pediatric or geriatric nursing.
 Common duties include diagnosing and treating illnesses and injuries, prescribing medications and educating patients.
 NPs may also order diagnostic tests and analyze the results.

-All nurses must be licensed, which requires passing the National Council Licensure Examination (NCLEX-RN).
-According to the U.S. Bureau of Labor Statistics (BLS), certification from a professional association as well as a master's degree and state licensing is mandatory for NPs.
+All nurses must be nationally licensed, which requires passing the National Council Licensure Examination (NCLEX-RN).
+According to the U.S. Bureau of Labor Statistics (BLS), certification from a professional association, as well as a nursing master's degree and state licensing is mandatory for NPs.
 The following table highlights some of the basic requirements necessary for becoming a nurse practitioner.

 |Degree Level||Master's degree in nursing or doctorate of nursing required*|